Society

 Preventing Overwork

-To prevent overwork, we focus on reducing long working hours, which can impair physical and mental health.
-As for managing working hours, we log employees’ hours with an IC card that they use to enter and leave the office and when they start and shut down their computers.
+To prevent overwork, we focus on reducing long working hours, which can impair physical and mental health, in collaboration with the Sysmex Union.
+To manage working hours, we log employees’ hours with IC cards that they use to enter and leave the office, as well as with the times when they start and shut down their computers.
 In addition to complying with relevant laws and regulations, we have established internal standards that are more rigorous than the guidelines issued by the Ministry of Health, Labour and Welfare.
-When an employee exceeds the specified limits set in accordance with internal standards, we communicate this fact to their superior and ask the employee to submit a self-check form so that improvements can be made to their work situation.
+When an employee exceeds the specified limits set in accordance with internal standards, we communicate this fact to their superior and ask the employee to submit a self-health check form so that improvements can be made to their work situation.
 Employees are also offered opportunities to see industrial physicians when necessary.
-Time management training by external lecturers for executives and e-learning programs for employees are continuously conducted to enhance understanding of the need for improvement regarding overwork.
+Time management training by external lecturers for executives is continuously conducted, and in fiscal 2024, we further enhanced awareness of the need to improve overwork by implementing e-learning for managers and promoting the concept of “Proactive Leave” through awareness posters.

 Sysmex will continue to proceed with appropriate personnel allocation through the strengthening of recruiting activities, proactively educating employees, and carrying out awareness-raising activities in alliance with the Sysmex Union, with the aim of reducing working hours.